00raymond/MedHacks-HeartLens/README.md

 ## Where can I see it in action?

 A video demonstrating the full capabilities of the app can be found [here]().

+*submission by Raymond House for MedHacks Season 2*